 Each cache is 4-way set associative of configurable size.
-They are virtually indexed and physically tagged.
+They are physically tagged, and virtually indexed for instruction and physically indexed for data.
 The cache sizes are configurable with sizes of 16KB or 32KB.
 Both the instruction cache and the data cache are capable of providing two words per cycle for all requesting sources.
 Data cache can provide four words per cycle for NEON or VFP memory accesses.